-I have made many handmade ceramic pet dishes over the years.
 The back porch has a half dozen handmade pet dishes filled to the brim with cool fresh water.
-Just for her.
-Instead, she prefers, what used to be our son’s now grandson’s, Tonka dump truck.
+I made them just for her, Miss Kitty.
+She prefers drinking from the Tonka dump truck.
+It used to be our son’s now it’s our grandson’s Miss Kitty’s.
 So, I keep it filled with cool fresh water. … More You Can Lead a Cat to Water

 As the temperature cools, my throwing season is coming to an end.
 But, that doesn’t mean I’m done with pottery!
 I have more work to do 🙂 Follow me on Instagram for some behind-the-scenes shots!